wheelerMT/quantumVortexTracker/README.md

 The model is trained on data generated using [PyGPE](https://github.com/wheelerMT/pygpe).

 ## Improvements
-- Refine the model so it's more accurate.
 - Add support for different grid sizes.
 - Add support for multiple dipoles.